OctavioDiazG/ParalelProgamming/2Partial/Exam/Professional_CUDA_C_Programming_Chapter04_Scripts/Code&ProfilerAnalysis.md

 - cudaMemcpy: This function is used for memory transfers between host and device.
 It took up 0.06% of the total API call time, amounting to 358.00us.

 # sumMatrixGPUManaged.cu
+## Code
+This CUDA program demonstrates the use of unified memory in GPU programming.
+Here’s a step-by-step explanation:

+1. It first sets up the CUDA device with cudaSetDevice(dev).
+2. It then defines the size of the memory to be allocated on both the host and the device.
+The size is determined by nElem, which is set to LEN.
+3. It retrieves and prints the properties of the CUDA device using cudaGetDeviceProperties().
+4. It allocates unified memory on the host using cudaMallocManaged().
+5. It initializes the host memory with random values using initialData().
+6. It performs a sum operation on the host using sumMatrixOnHost().
+7. It launches two kernels, warmup() and sumMatrixGPU(), which perform the same sum operation on the device.
+The warmup() kernel is used to warm up the GPU, and the sumMatrixGPU() kernel is used to measure the performance impact of misaligned reads.
+8. It checks if the results obtained from the device match the results obtained from the host using checkResult().
+9. It frees the allocated memory on both the host and the device using cudaFree(), and resets the device using cudaDeviceReset().

+## Profiler
 **GPU activities:**
 - 100.00% of the GPU’s time was spent on the sumMatrixGPU kernel.
 The total time spent on this operation was 12.948ms.